dbolduc/google-cloud-cpp/google/cloud/paymentgateway/README.md

-# Cloud Issuer Switch Service API C++ Client Library
+# Payment Gateway C++ Client Library

-This directory contains an idiomatic C++ client library for the [Cloud Issuer Switch Service API][cloud-service-docs], a service to \<UNKNOWN - NO SERVICE CONFIG DOCUMENTATION SUMMARY>
+This directory contains an idiomatic C++ client library for [Payment Gateway][cloud-service-docs], a collection of services that process API-based payments with reliability at Google scale.

 While this library is **GA**, please note that the Google Cloud C++ client libraries do **not** follow [Semantic Versioning](https://semver.org/).